mgruchacz1/survey-site/README.md

 # survey-site
 Web app to create and fill out surveys

+To configure locally:
+Pull repository
-Store secret key information in a file called configuration.env in the survey_project folder
+Store Django secret key information in a file called configuration.env in the survey_project folder From the survey-site directory run: python manage.py runserver
+From the frontend directory run: npm start

 # Create react app README
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).